Lion (Stephen Lynch album): "Tattoo"

 In a review of a March, 2013 concert, Grant Ziegler wrote that the song might become "a new fan favorite."
 Of the crowd's response, he said, "It directly offended nearly half of the audience, as it was about the horrible tattoos people get nowadays.
 From attacking Japanese typography, tribal marks, lower back tattoos and any other generic overused logo, this song systematically offended just about everyone's body art.
 This was the first song of the night where Courtney Jaye joined in and immediately the audience could recognize the chemistry between her and Lynch.
 Their duets were nearly perfect, aside from one or two minor lyrical flubs.
 But never before has anyone heard such beautiful voices sing such vile material together."
+Ellie Rulon-Miller described it in The Massachusetts Daily Collegian at University of Massachusetts Amherst: "a quiet yet upbeat-sounding song about the various types of common embarrassing tattoos.
+Jaye's harmonies add a lot of humor to the song; her voice is made for alternative-pop and is undeniably pretty, yet she is using it to harmonize with lines like 'Your child's name with the words 'be strong' would be beautiful, but they spelled 'strong' wrong.'"

+Keith BieryGolick wrote, "In the album's opening track, 'Tattoo,' he sings, 'You think that symbol in Japanese / Means strength or honor/ Ni**a please/ It means queer tattoo.'
+Earlier in his career, 'Tattoo' would have been about gay tattoos, but now it's about tattoos in line with the literal meaning of the word — odd or bad."
+Lynch told him in an interview, "You know what I decided when I wrote that song, I decided for too long the word queer has been domain of the bullies, the bigots and the homophobes of the world.
+I'm taking that shit back.
+I'm going to restore it to its original glory, because that is such a great word."

+"No Meat"

+Keith BieryGolick wrote, "Even with his newfound maturity, old habits die hard — especially on the song 'No Meat,' which is about Lynch's recently adopted vegan lifestyle.
+'A handful of trail mix, mmmm what a treat / How about some soy yogurt served in a bowl? / I'd rather eat a hobo's asshole,' he sang.
+The song also provides the album's best line, one which hopefully will be adopted by meat-lovers nationwide, when Lynch sings, 'Tofurkey tofuck yourself / I want some meat.'"